krynju/dtable_benchmarks/blogpost.md

 ## Grouped reduction (single column)

-As in the standard table reduction benchmarks the `DTable` is also performing here better than the direct competition.
+Mimicking the success of reduction benchmarks the `DTable` is performing here better than the direct competition again.
 For the single column reductions it's an average ~20.2 times speedup over `Dask` and their scaling looks very similiar.

-One key difference from the standard table benchmarks is that the `DTable` doesn't offer a speedup compared to `DataFrames.jl` across all the data sizes.
+Contrary to the standard reduction benchmarks the `DTable` doesn't offer a speedup compared to `DataFrames.jl` across all the data sizes.
-It looks like the current grouped reduction algorithm has a significant entry overhead that limits the performance potential at lower data sizes.
+It looks like the current algorithm has a significant overhead that can be observed as a lower bound to the performance at smaller data sizes.
-For the benchmarks with the smaller `unique_values` count the `DTable` manages to catch up to `DataFrames.jl` at bigger data sizes, which may give a hint that the flatter scaling might eventually provide better performance results when increasing the data size even further.
+For the benchmarks with the smaller `unique_values` count the `DTable` manages to catch up to `DataFrames.jl` at bigger data sizes
+This may indicate that by increasing the data size further we might eventually reach a point where the `DTable` provides a performance improvement over `DataFrames.jl` in this scenario.

 DTable command: `r = reduce(fit!, g, cols=[:a2], init=Mean())`